yekm/bench/README.md

 std::sort(d.begin(), d.end());
 ```

-Write a cpp file in which make a static struct.
+Write a cpp file in which make a static struct (however, don't try this at <s>home</s> work).
 In constructor you should create
 Task and all Algorithms.
 Add Algorithms to Task and add Task to TaskCollection.
 Since your struct is static and TaskCollection is a singleton all algorithms and tasks
 will be created and registered in TaskCollection automatically at program launch.
 And thus there is no need to make any changes in present code.
 Just create a subfolder
-in tasks/, place you code there and re-run cmake.
+in tasks/, place you code there, patch `tasks/CMakeLists.txt` and re-run cmake.

-Add your cpp file in `tasks/CMakeLists.txt`.

-Quiet messy description.
+Quite messy description.
 You should look at actual code, it is simple <s>and clear</s>.

 ### LICENSE
 MIT.